Background pattern

 Your doctor will decide if galantamine is suitable for you or if the dose needs to be changed.

-Also, inform your doctorif you have recentlyhad surgery in the stomach, intestine, or bladder.
+Also, discuss with your doctorif you have recentlyhad surgery on the stomach, intestine, or bladder.
 Your doctor will decide if galantamine is suitable for you.

 Children and adolescents